datasquadron/datasquadron.github.io/_drafts/draft_Converting_to_Boolean.md

 **How to Convert a Field in Tableau Prep to Boolean**

+Problem: Tableau Prep does not have an option to convert a field to Boolean

 In this episode of Tableau Prep Pointers, we explore techniques for converting a text field to Boolean.

 For example, our data source includes a field called Order Priority with these values: